Infocom26/SenseLLM/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=3 python Train_Test_comprehensive.py --task 3 --gpu 3
 ```

-To reduce the reproduction difficulty and computational cost, we only provide the lightweight GPT-2 as the LLM backbone in the code.
-For other backbones such as Qwen or LLaMA, please download them from their official websites.
+Note: For ease of reproduction and reduced computational cost, we provide lightweight GPT-2 as the default LLM backbone.
+To fully exploit SenseLLM’s capabilities, replace GPT-2 with more powerful backbones such as Qwen or LLaMA.
 ## 2. Dataset of SenseLLM
 To successfully run the code, you need to set the dataset path in the code as follows: